 Product or Service Delivery Process

-Next comes your product or service delivery that you collected money for.
-You have to deliver it and deliver it well, with quality, or else you won’t get more money from your customers in the future.
-A small business must hire employees, manage the operation, and finance the ups and downs.
-And lastly, you have to have product development to design products for your customers.
+Next comes your product or service delivery process that you collected money for.
+You have to deliver it and deliver it well, with a quality process, or else you won’t get more money from your customers in the future.

 Small Business Processes